All 31 workers reach safety after collapse inside Los Angeles industrial tunnel

-LOS ANGELES — (AP) — All 31 construction workers who were far inside a huge industrial tunnel in Los Angeles made it to safety after a portion of it collapsed Wednesday evening, an outcome officials called a blessing after they initially feared much worse.
+LOS ANGELES — (AP) — All 31 construction workers who were far inside a huge industrial tunnel being dug under Los Angeles made it to safety after a partial collapse, an outcome officials called a blessing after they initially feared much worse.

-The cave-in apparently happened between the tunnel boring machine, 5 miles (8 kilometers) in from the only entrance, and the construction crew working 6 miles (9.6 kilometers) in, said Michael Chee, spokesperson for the Los Angeles County Sanitation Districts, which is in charge of the nearly $700 million project.
-The workers were about 400 feet (121 meters) underground.
+The workers were 400 feet (121 meters) underground and as much as 6 miles (9.6 kilometers) inside from the only entrance when the cave-in Wednesday evening threatened to trap them on the far side of the tunnel's boring machine, said Michael Chee, spokesperson for the Los Angeles County Sanitation Districts.

-The tunnel is being constructed almost entirely underneath public right-of-way.
-The structure is 18 feet (5.5 meters) wide and will be 7 miles (11.3 kilometers) long to carry treated wastewater from across Los Angeles County to the Pacific Ocean.

-“They had to make themselves out through and then rescuers actually came to them to assist them out,” Fire Department Chief Ronnie Villanueva said.

-Aerial footage showed workers being brought out of the tunnel in a yellow cage hoisted up by a crane.
+Aerial footage showed a crane hoisting workers out of the tunnel in a yellow cage.
 None had major injuries, authorities said.

-The workers were operating the boring machine when the collapse occurred, said Robert Ferrante, chief engineer and general manager for the sanitation districts.

 Arally Orozco said she was at church when her phone started buzzing with calls and her son texted her the news of the tunnel where her three brothers worked.